Shifted CholeskyQR for sparse matrices: Introduction

 \subsection{Our contributions in this work}

 To the best of our knowledge, this work is the first to discuss the connection between CholeskyQR-type algorithms and sparse matrices.
-It is hard for us to do theoretical analysis of sparse matrices quantitatively with the traditional tools.
-In this work, we combine the properties of the sparse matrices with rounding error analysis using $[\cdot]_{g}$ defined in \cite{New}, which is highly innovative compared to the existing works.
-We build a new model based on the presence of dense columns and divide the sparse matrices into two types, $T_{1}$ and $T_{2}$ matrices.
-We propose an alternative choice of $s$ based on the structure and the key element of $X$ for Shifted CholeskyQR3 when $X$ is sparse, which differs significantly from the approaches in \cite{New, Shifted}.
-We prove that this alternative $s$ can maintain numerical stability and improve the applicability of Shifted CholeskyQR3 with proper element-norm conditions(ENCs) when $X$ is a $T_{1}$ matrix.
-Different from the existing works regarding sparse matrices, our work is not for accelerating the algorithm but for improving the applicability and presenting rounding error analysis.
-Numerical experiments confirm our theoretical results for $T_{1}$ matrices.
-Additionally, Shifted CholeskyQR3 can handle more ill-conditioned cases for $T_{2}$ matrices compared to dense cases.
-Moreover, the efficiency of Shifted CholeskyQR3 with our alternative $s$ is comparable to that of the original $s$ in \cite{New} when $X$ is sparse.
+It is hard for us to do theoretical analysis for sparse matrices quantitatively with the tools in \cite{Shifted, New}.
+Therefore, we combine the sparsity and the key element of the sparse matrices with rounding error analysis, which is highly innovative compared to the existing works.
+We propose a new $s$ based on the nnze and the key element with the largest absolute value of the input $X$ for SCholeskyQR3, which differs significantly from the approaches in \cite{New, Shifted}.
+Therefore, an alternative choice of $s$ based on the comparison between our new $s$ and the original $s$ in \cite{New} can be taken.
+We prove that such a new $s$ can improve the applicability and residual of SCholeskyQR3 compared to the results in \cite{New}.
+Numerical experiments confirm the advantage of applicability and accuracy of SCholeskyQR3 with our new $s$ and show that our alternative choice of $s$ can guarantee the efficiency of the algorithm.
+Distinguished from many existing works about sparse matrices, the primary purpose of this work is not to accelerate the algorithm but to improve the applicability of the algorithm based on the properties of the sparse matrices, showing a different perspective on the research of sparsity.
+Our work is an extension and improvement of \cite{New} in the widely-used sparse cases and is the only work focusing on rounding error analysis of the sparse cases as far as we know.